 DMARC puts all emails that come through to your email through a test.
 It works in two ways.
 First, it uses SPF to make sure the domain matches both the ‘return-path’ and ‘header from’ and validates the sending source.
 Next, it ensures that the ‘header from’ matches the DKIM signature.
 If these items do not match up, then the emails will not be sent to your inbox.

 You can also use DMARC to tell your receiving email providers how to handle all emails from your domain.
 You can use DMARC to only monitor all mail statuses regardless if it has passed a check or not, send failed emails to your spam box, or reject failed emails altogether.
-As a result, DMARC reduces the risk of any phishing emails making it to your or partners, customers’ inbox where hackers have the potential to steal information or money.
+As a result, DMARC reduces the risk of any phishing emails making it to your or your partners, customers’ inbox where hackers have the potential to steal information or money.
 Follow the link, to learn how to implement DMARC with EasyDMARC.

 What To Do If You Receive A Phishing Email